Tyulis/rawutil/README.rst

 When there is no byte order mark, the byte order defaults to @

 Then, the format string really begins.
-Note that, unlike *struct*'s ones, rawutil stuctures can contain as many spaces as you want.
+Note that rawutil stuctures can contain as many spaces as you want to improve readability.

 Elements
 --------